 Since the total change in participation suggested that turnout may be dependent on the candidate (model 1), I include an interaction term between the change in female participation and the vote counts for each candidate in round 1.
 Below is a table of the results.

 The results above suggest that there is a small relationship between the change in percentage of female voter participation and the candidate voted for in round 1.
-For instance, Wardak supporters generally did not support Abdullah in the second round, but the interaction term indicates that female voters who originally supported Wardak backed Abdullah in the second round.
+For instance, communities supporting Wardak in rund 1 generally did not strongly support Abdullah in the second round, but the interaction term indicates that in communities with more participation of female voters, support for Wardak in round 1 predicted increased support forAbdullah in the second round.
 Overall however, these interaction terms do not greatly change the total support for each candidate as compared to the other coefficients.

 The 2014 Afghan election results offer some insights into voter preferences based on changes in the percentage of female voters between the first and the second rounds.
 Although voter turnout decreased between election cycles, the percentage of female voters vastly increased.
 Comparing the regression models for each of the round two candidates, I concluded that increases in female participation is positively correlated with support for Abdullah and negatively correlated with support for Ghani.
 Finally, I suggest that female participation may depend on support for the round one candidate and control for this relationship by including interaction terms.
-These interaction terms suggest that there may be a small relationship between these variables but is small overall.
+These interaction terms suggest that there may be a small relationship between these variables.

 Sources: